bradt/live-comment-preview/readme.txt

 like the respective content to show up.

 == Changelog ==

+= 2.0.2 (2012-12-17) =
+* Tested with WordPress 3.5 and Twenty Twelve theme
+* Added aria live region for accessibility.
+Thanks [Bruce Lawson](http://www.brucelawson.co.uk/) for this!"
+* Cleaned up a bunch of PHP warnings and notices when in debug mode

 = 2.0.1 (2011-09-08) =
 * Bug fix: [Doesn't appear the preview in 2.0](http://wordpress.org/support/topic/plugin-live-comment-preview-doesn«t-appear-the-preview-in-20)